Naniwa Photography Club

 The Naniwa Photography Club (浪華写真倶楽部) is an avant-garde amateur photography club that was established with the support of the Kuwata Photographic Materials company in 1904 in Osaka.
 It is the oldest amateur photography club in Japan.
-Key members were Kuwata Shozaburo, Ishii Yoshinosuke, Kometani Koro, Fukumori Hayuko, Yasui Nakaji, Yoho Tsuda, Hirai Terushichi, Kobayashi Meison, and Umesaka Ori.
+Key members were Kuwata Shozaburo, Ishii Yoshinosuke, Kometani Koro, Fukumori Hayuko, Yasui Nakaji, Yoho Tsuda, Hirai Terushichi, Kobayashi Meison, Shōsuke Sekioka, Heihachirō Sakai, and Umesaka Ori.

 After establishment, the club began to exhibit their Nami-ten exhibition.
 This photography exhibition has been held almost every year since the club was established with several exceptions of the years during World War II.
 The clubs second exhibition was held in 1908 and kicked off major organized activities by the club.
 The central photographers in this exhibition were Kometani Koro, Yokoyama Kinkei and Kajiwara Keibun.
 These photographers used pigment printing process in their gum-bichromate prints.

 During the Taisho Era, the group's works were centered around Pictorialism.
 Yasui Nakaji became a member of the Naniwa Photography Club in the second half of the Taisho Era.
 He used the Bromoil Process to create his Pictorialist photographs.
 Nakaji would later establish the Tampei Photography Club in 1930.

+In the mid-1920s, the club also participated in intercity exchanges with other leading amateur photography clubs in Japan.
+A later history of the Chukyo photography world records that on 22 and 23 November 1925, the Naniwa Photography Club joined the Tokyo Photography Research Society and the Aiyu Photography Club in a joint shooting excursion in the Shizuoka area; the account describes the three organizations as Japan's "three major clubs" and notes that Naniwa sent twenty-two participants.